Lundy's Restaurant: Initial stores and second restaurant

-Lundy's again closed down in January 2007 when the landlord locked the owners out.
+Late 2000s to present

+After the second Lundy's closed, Lentnek sought to lease out its space.
 The former space of the second Lundy's was renovated and incorporated into Lundy's Landing Shopping Plaza, hosting several restaurants and businesses.
-The renovation was controversial, as neighborhood residents felt that the new occupants of the Lundy's location, the Russian-themed Cherry Hill Gourmet Market, were radically altering the space.
-Further, in 2011 the city found that the market was theoretically in violation of local zoning ordinance, since Lundy's fell within a special waterfront zoning district that prohibited certain commercial uses.
+Neighborhood residents felt that the new occupants of the Lundy's location, the Russian-themed Cherry Hill Gourmet Market, were radically altering the space.
+In particular, residents objected when David Isaev, who operated the market, removed lettering from the "Lundy's" sign above the entrance.
+The city government ordered Isaev to stop renovating the space in late 2008 after finding that the market violated local zoning ordinances, since Lundy's fell within a zoning district that prohibited non-maritime uses.
+Work resumed after Isaev submitted revised plans for the market, but city inspectors again issued a stop-work order in April 2009, since the market still violated the local zoning ordinance.
+In total, the city issued 46 stop-work orders for the project; Isaev said of the controversy: "I was in war in Israel and saw nothing like this."
+The renovation of the market ultimately cost $7 million.

+When Cherry Hill Gourmet Market opened in May 2009, city inspectors promptly fined Isaev for violating zoning ordinances.
 At the time, the remaining space was occupied by Turkish and Japanese restaurants.

-In the aftermath of Hurricane Sandy in October 2012, the waters of Sheepshead Bay overflowed.
-The storm surge flooded the Cherry Hill Gourmet Market at ground level, causing it to sustain water damage and resulting in tons of spoiled food.
-During the post-hurricane cleanup the food had to be discarded, but the building was otherwise unaffected.
+Despite the controversies over the renovations, the market was popular, and Crain's New York Business said "the market has helped revive a local landmark".
+After Isaev agreed to restore the sign above the building's entrance, the LPC waived the zoning-code violations in August 2011.
+Isaev asked the city to rezone the Lundy's site later the same year.
+In the aftermath of Hurricane Sandy in October 2012, the waters of Sheepshead Bay overflowed, flooding the building.
 The front of Masal's Cafe looking out on Sheepshead Bay at Lundy's Landing Shopping Plaza shows the high height of the water level entering the Lundy's structure at the peak of Hurricane Sandy.
 In 2015, a seafood restaurant named Cipura moved into the western side of the former Lundy's building.

+After one of the building's co-owners, Dimitrios Kaloidis, died in 2019, his estate retained 25 percent of the shares in the building, which was valued at $11 million.
+His brother George Kaloidis, another co-owner, sued Dimitrios's estate in 2021 in an attempt to force the estate to sell the shares.
+Meanwhile, Frank Cretella transferred the restaurant's naming rights in 2023 to Mark and Sandra Snyder, who announced in 2024 that the restaurant itself would reopen in Red Hook, Brooklyn.